suryasr79/CSE_582_HW2/README.md

-# CSE 582, Spr 2024 Assignment 2: Language Modeling with a Feed Forward Neural Network (FFNN)
+# Assignment 2: Language Modeling with a Feed Forward Neural Network (FFNN)

 ## Steps to Run on W135 Systems: